 This fear of "coming out" in Egypt is a grave one, particularly since the "Queen Boat" incident in May 2001, when 52 gay men were arrested on charges related to homosexual sex at the Queen Boat, a floating discotheque along the Nile often frequented by homosexual men.
 While under arrest, the men were beaten and tortured using electric shocks until they confessed guilt to the police.
 Within a week of the arrest, several Egyptian newspapers published the men's photos and places of employment, an act of public embarrassment, which would make it difficult for them to ever return to a normal existence within their communities and workplaces.
 While homosexuality is not explicitly outlawed in Egypt, the men in this case were accused of "practice of habitual debauchery," "contempt for religion," and "exploitation of Islam to promote deviant ideas."
 The trial mandated medical examination of the defendants to determine whether they had engaged in anal sex.
 "Egypt has not and will not be a den for the corruption of manhood, and homosexuals will not establish themselves here," said prosecutor Ashraf Helal, addressing the courtroom and a cage of defendants in September of 2001.
 At the conclusion of the trial, 29 of the men were acquitted, but the rest received jail sentences of up to five years.
-It is no surprise, then, that this case instilled deep fears in the gay community.
-"If the government wants this trial to be a deterrent, they will succeed," says a European diplomat monitoring the case.
+"If the government wants this trial to be a deterrent, they will succeed," said a European diplomat monitoring the case.
 "This trial is sure to drive gay foreigners away and gay Egyptians underground."